RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 Summarizing:
 - Basic problems
-- Starred problems -- or this could be a portfolio of started
+- Starred problems -- or this could be a portfolio of starred problems to include x number of written problems and y number of video presentations
 - Workshop contributions
 - Project
 - Final exam

+## Or back to the bundles idea

+Bundles:
+- Review
+- Foundational skills (unpacking -- "basic" p)
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNjMxMzY5NV19
+eyJoaXN0b3J5IjpbNjAxMTkzMzAyXX0=
 -->